Do you ever dread weighing yourself?

 If any of these three resonated with you, then weighing yourself may be causing you more harm than good.

 Many people battle with their scales every day.

 I know most of my clients did too.

-This is no surprise considering self-weighing is related to increased concerns about weight, increased depression, decreased body satisfaction and poorer self-esteem in people who are sensitive about their body image.
+self-weighing is related to increased concerns about weight, increased depression, decreased body satisfaction and poorer self-esteem in people who are sensitive about their body image.
 This is especially true for women and teenagers, who are more likely to experience negative emotions from weighing themselves.

 If this sounds like you, it’s important to know that you are not alone.
 One in five people in the UK report feeling shame about their body, and according to a 2016 study, it was estimated that 57% of women had tried to lose weight in the last year alone.
 It is clear that this a common struggle.